CoAxLab/niphlem/docs/_sources/user_guide.rst.txt

 1.1- What is Niphlem?
 ------------------------

-*Niphlem* is a toolbox originated to preprocess phsyiological signal collected during MRI scannings.
-It is able to estimate from these recording covariates that can be later used in  general linear model (GLM) analyses of fMRI data.
+*Niphlem* is a toolbox designed to preprocess phsyiological signals collected during MRI scannings.
+It is able to estimate covariates from these recordings that can be used later in general linear model (GLM) analyses of fMRI data.

 It is written in Python, with the aim of being simple and flexible.
 Such flexibility thus assumes a very basic knowledge of Python.
 If you do not feel confortable or are not familiar with this programming language, we recommed that you learn at least the most basic notions.
 For example, a good source for this may be the `scipy lecture notes <http://scipy-lectures.org/>`_.